DragnaCarta/Curse-of-Strahd-Reloaded/Act II - The Shadowed Town/Arc E - St. Andral's Feast.md

 The players can also argue that either character has shown sincere remorse for their actions.

-When the players conclude their arguments for each prisoner, they can make a Charisma (Persuasion) check to attempt to convince Rahadin to decrease Milivoj and Henrik's sentences if their points are at least reasonably well-argued.
+When the players conclude their arguments for each prisoner, they can make a Charisma (Persuasion) check—to attempt to convince Rahadin to decrease Milivoj and Henrik's sentences if their points are at least reasonably well-argued.

 The difficulty of convincing Rahadin to decrease Henrik's sentence is as follows: